 Students should consult with the MDP Director early in the program for advice on how to structure their degree to maximum effect on the job market.
 The MDP Director and other faculty advisers and mentors will work with students to seek employment and to provide courses that focus on career development skills.
+The cross-cohort seminar is designed to facilitate mutual learning among students and faculty toward the aim of enhancing professional development and employability.
+This includes preparing CVs and cover letters, interviewing, giving presentations, and making the most of your practicum experience.
 In addition, the MDP program seeks to provide students with a variety of professional development opportunities, including guest speakers, conferences, professional contacts, and mentoring to help students achieve their career goals.

-As part of this, all current students and recent alumni are given full access to the Arizona MDP professional Devex membership, including job boards and webinars.
+As part of this, all current students and recent alumni are given full access to the Arizona MDP Devex membership, including job boards and webinars.
 There are also career and professional development resources on campus that students can avail themselves of, and to which students will be guided towards where relevant.
 Ultimately, it is the student's responsibility to take charge of their own job search and to seek out opportunities for profession networking and development.